-All the terms: peer-led, co-production, collaboration, co-operation are based in a social pedagogy where more can be gained by working together than from working alone (Dewey, 1916; Freire, 1970).
-This approach is in stark contrast to the prevailing ethos in the UK education system that is about individual achievement and competition between peers.
-I have conducted a number of research projects at Camden Arts Centre, Tate and the Wellcome Collection where I have closely observed how those organisations work with young people between the ages of 15 and 25.
-One of the most significant aspects of successful gallery youth programmes is forming a team and collectively engaging with a group endeavour.
-For young people, it is the ways in which their experience contrasts with the individualistic curriculum at school which makes group working so appealing (Sayers, 2016).
+The terms "peer-led," "co-production," "collaboration," and "cooperation" are based in a social pedagogy where more can be gained by working together than working alone (Dewey, 1916; Freire, 1970).
+This approach is in stark contrast to the prevailing ethos in the UK education system that emphasizes individual achievement and competition between peers.
+I have conducted a number of research projects at Camden Arts Centre, Tate and the Wellcome Collection where I have closely observed how those organizations work with young people between the ages of 15 and 25.
+One of the most significant aspects of successful gallery youth programs is forming a team and collectively engaging with a group endeavor.
+For young people, it is the ways in which their experience contrasts with the individualistic curriculum at school that makes group working so appealing (Sayers, 2016).
 The term 'peer-led' used in a gallery setting describes a sharing of knowledge between young people to generate understanding about art.
-The similar yet subtly different term 'co-production' is used more often to describe making something collectively, sharing ideas, perhaps having different skills but working together to achieve a common goal or outcome: to produce something together.
+The similar yet subtly different term 'co-production' is used more often to describe making something collectively and sharing ideas, perhaps having different skills but working together to achieve a common goal or outcome: to produce something together.